thenickdude/wacom-driver-fix/Readme.md

     launchctl load /Library/LaunchAgents/com.wacom.pentablet.plist

-After installing, follow the next "post-install instructions" section to set the permissions properly.
+After installing, follow the "post-install instructions" section to set the permissions properly.

+#### Intuos 3 tablets

+The unpacked zip you downloaded will give you a file called "WacomDriver".

+In Finder, click "Go -> Go to Folder" (or press Command + Shift + G), then paste this path in the pop-up window, and click Ok:

+     /Library/PreferencePanes/WacomTablet.prefpane/Contents/MacOS

+You should see a file already in there called "WacomDriver".
+Move the new WacomDriver file from the zip file in there to replace it, confirm that you want to overwrite it, and enter your login password to confirm.

+Now open System Preferences and try using the Wacom Tablet preference pane, it should be working now.

+If you are still having issues with your tablet, follow the next "post-install instructions" section.

 ## Post-install instructions

 Touch your pen tip to your tablet, and it should prompt you to open up the Accessibility page of your system "Security & Privacy" settings to grant the tablet permissions.

-On the Accessibility page, click the padlock to unlock the page, then find and tick the `PenTabletDriver` entry in the list.
+On the Accessibility page, click the padlock to unlock the page, then find and tick any `PenTabletDriver`, `WacomTabletDriver`
+`TabletDriver` or `WacomTabletSpringboard` entries you see in the list.
 Do the same on the Input Monitoring page.

 If your tablet supports touch, touch the tablet with your finger, it should again prompt you to grant permissions.
-On the Accessibility page, tick the `ConsumerTouchDriver` entry.
+On the Accessibility page, tick the `ConsumerTouchDriver` or `WacomTouchDriver` entry.

+For Intuos 3 tablets, the driver might only appear on the Input Monitoring page, and you may need to reboot a second time for it to appear on the Accessibility page too.

 If your Wacom preference pane, pen support, or touch support is not yet working, you'll need to clear out all those permissions and try again:

-On the Accessibility page of Security & Privacy, Find `PenTabletDriver` in the list, select it, and click the minus button to remove it, do the same with `ConsumerTouchDriver` if it's there.
+On the Accessibility page of Security & Privacy, Find `PenTabletDriver`, `WacomTabletDriver`, `TabletDriver`, `ConsumerTouchDriver`, `WacomTabletSpringboard`, and/or `WacomTouchDriver` in the list, select them, and click the minus button to remove them.
 Go to the Input Monitoring page and do the same there.

-Now either reboot your computer, or run these two commands in the Terminal, to reload the tablet driver:
+Now either reboot your computer, or run these two commands in the Terminal, to reload the tablet driver.
+For Bamboo tablets:

     launchctl unload /Library/LaunchAgents/com.wacom.pentablet.plist

     launchctl load /Library/LaunchAgents/com.wacom.pentablet.plist

+For Intuos 3 tablets:

+    launchctl unload /Library/LaunchAgents/com.wacom.wacomtablet.plist

+    launchctl load /Library/LaunchAgents/com.wacom.wacomtablet.plist

-Now begin the instructions in this section again.
+This should restore the prompts to ask you to add permissions, so now begin the instructions in this section again.

 ## Support me